 The Digital Future of Asia’s Maritime Market

 Stephen Conley, Maritime Market Segment Lead, SES Networks

 2018 was the year digitalisation went mainstream in shipping, and I firmly believe that 2019 and 2020 will be the years we finally start to see maritime digitalisation achieve its full potential.

 Crew management apps, newbuilding loans on the blockchain, data from connected sensors enabling predictions for time-to-failure of system parts, performance optimisation control rooms, autonomous ferries… the list of new digitally-enabled solutions launched in the past couple of years is nearly endless.
 Many of these have come from the traditional centres of innovation such as Scandinavia or the U.S, but a growing number are coming from Asian and Asia-based innovators.
 The longer-term aims behind all of these projects – and the many, many more which are out there – are to drive greater security, reliability, efficiency, transparency, and profitability by using digitalisation as a way to achieve bigger, otherwise unattainable goals.

-It’s a sentiment that’s shared by Mark O’Neil, President & CEO of Columbia Marlow Shipmanagement.
+It’s a sentiment that’s shared by Mark O’Neil, President of Columbia Shipmanagement.
 He noted in late 2018 that “Digitalisation and technology are means to an end, but optimisation of what we do, reducing the costs, doing things more for less and better is what we’re all about”.

 However, we’re not there yet.
 There’s still plenty that remains to be done.
 To a large extent progress varies hugely depending on the sector within shipping.
 For example, as we’ve seen in many parts of the container sector, manual and analogue processes – or “relics” as I’ve heard some millennial seafarers describe them – continue to hold back progress.
 In large part carriers recognise the opportunities available to them, but the arms race for ever larger vessels has left many of them with limited money to invest.